 Are Airline or Hotel Credit Card Points More Valuable?

-Understanding the value of points can be tricky, but this article will help you understand which type of credit card points are right for you to be earning.
+Understanding the value of points can be tricky, but this article will help you understand which type of credit card points are right for you.

-These questions can be puzzling and even intimidating.
 As consumers, we all aim for the best bang for our buck while striving toward our travel goals.
-And deciding where to focus your rewards-earning efforts can help you both save money and seeing the world.
-So, which kind of credit card should you get — an airline or hotel rewards card?
+Deciding where to focus your rewards-earning efforts can help you save money and see the world.
+So, out of the best travel credit cards, which kind of credit card should you get — an airline or hotel rewards card?

 In this article